PeppeL-G/bagawork/docs/src/routes/(default)/documentation/m/+page.md

 ## `highest()` - Obtaining the highest number
 You can use `m.highest()` to pass it multiple numbers, and it will return back the highest one to you.
-Simply separate the numbers by `,` (comma).
+Pass the numbers as separate arguments.

 ::: tip Example